carla-simulator/carla/Docs/carla_on_server.md

 should run smoothly.

     DISPLAY=:8 vglrun -d :7.0 glxinfo
 Note.
-This will run glx info on Xserver 7, device 0.
+This will run glxinfo on Xserver 7, device 0.
 This means you are selecting the GPU 0 on your machine.
-To run on other GPU such as GPU 1 run:
+To run on other GPU, such as GPU 1 run:

     DISPLAY=:8 vglrun -d :7.1 glxinfo

 ## Running CARLA

-Now, finally, to run CARLA on a certain gpu_number placed in a certain $CARLA_PATH basiclly run.
+Now, finally, to run CARLA on a certain gpu_number placed in a certain $CARLA_PATH, run.

     DISPLAY=:8 vglrun -d :7.<gpu_number> $CARLA_PATH/CarlaUE4/Binaries/Linux/CarlaUE4